How do I mount and frame my watercolour?

 Removal of the backing may be carried out if the damage is being caused to the watercolour however treatment is not independent of risk.
 Crucially, the backing is always removed from the watercolour and never the watercolour from the backing.

 Mechanical action using a scalpel and moisture treatments can be used to aid the removal however caution is advised.

 Storage and Display

 Fugitive pigments, or in other words, pigments sensitive to light can lead to fading of colour and loss of definition in the painting.
-Obviously preventative measures could restrict this initial discolouration and it would be recommended that your watercolour is kept away from direct sunlight for example hanging directly opposite windows.
+Obviously preventative measures could restrict this initial discolouration and it would be recommended that your watercolour is kept away from direct sunlight, for example, hanging directly opposite windows.
 Lights should be turned off wherever possible and blinds/shutters can be fitted.
-In addition, UV filters on glazing is also recommended to reduce the risks associated with light damage and protect your watercolour.
+In addition, UV filters on glazing are also recommended to reduce the risks associated with light damage and protect your watercolour.